ivoyager/ivoyager-changelogs/README.md

 ## Changes
 * Updates to README.md, CREDITS.md, LICENCE.txt, and export_presets.cfg.
+* Standardized useage of NAN to mean missing or not applicable (don't display) and INF to mean applicable but unknown (display as "?").
+This affects return of TableReader functions for float values.

 ## API-breaking changes
+* Debug is no longer a singleton node!
+It's now a static Reference class.
+This must be updated in your project.godot file, or Editor/settings/autoload, if you use ivoyager submodule in your own project!
+(Also removed Debug functions that probably weren't used by anyone.)
-* Many enums were renamed (for internal consistency)
+* Many enums renamed (for internal consistency)
 * Class renames:
     * Registrar -> BodyRegistry